o3-ozono/mf-auto-reg/README.md

 # mf-auto-reg (Mastra Version)

-An AI-powered tool that automatically registers ANA Pay and Rakuten Pay email notifications in MoneyForward.
+An AI-powered tool, built with the [Mastra framework](https://mastra.ai/), that automatically registers ANA Pay and Rakuten Pay email notifications in MoneyForward.

 ## Features